LEARN MORE

 In addition to this, stereotypes have certain social functions.
 They help people feel included, which then helps them believe in their own abilities (see above for Asian Americans and math example).

 Stereotypes help people justify certain actions, which can be positive or negative depending on the situation.
 They also help to understand certain events in a certain context.
+Once you reveal all these aspects in your stereotype essay, your tutor will appreciate it for sure.

 To sum up